-Students enrolled or selected to enroll in the Alabama School of Fine Arts may receive ASFA credit for instruction provided by other educational institutions or entities only with the advance written approval of the Director of Curriculum and Instruction.
+Students enrolled or selected to enroll in the Alabama School of Fine Arts may receive ASFA credit for instruction provided by other educational institutions or entities only with the advance written approval of the Vice President of Specialty & Academic Studies.
 The students will follow the established procedures available in the counseling offices.
 Failure to gain prior approval will result in credits being denied on the ASFA transcript.
-In no case will students be allowed to take outside courses in lieu of a required specialty course, nor can students receive auxiliary specialty instruction without specialty approval.
+In no case will students be allowed to take outside courses in lieu of a required course, nor can students receive auxiliary specialty instruction without specialty approval.